 In New Zealand, there's an ad where a strange old man sits by a Wheel of (mis)Fortune and he watches the road, accompanied by haunting music and freaky noises.
 As a car enters the intersection, he spins the wheel.
 Where the wheel stops on decides the car's (and their occupant's) fate.
 There are three versions of this ad.

-In the final, but much more frequent ad, the wheel stops on "Death".
+In the much more frequent ad, the wheel stops on "Death".
 The car in question is hit by a speeding car.
 Everything stops in slow motion as the horrific scene is showered upon by a rain of broken glass.

 In an ad on British TV, a man is shown without a seatbelt and he crashes into another car, then the camera goes X-Ray and a narrator, a very monotone creepy middle aged lady's voice, explains how the airbag saved him from going trough the window, but then in extreme detail goes into how his ribs break, his lungs get punctured and his heart suffers physical trauma, as the organs go through this on later afternoon TV before 6!
 Enjoy.